Harvey Wildflower Ridge Walk

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.

-Located 1.5 hours south of Perth and 5km from the rural town of Harvey in the SW of WA, this delightful 1.4 km short trail has stunning views over the backwaters of the Harvey Dam to the east and all the way to the coast on the western side.
-The trail passes several large granite outcrops and is ablaze with wildflowers in spring.
+Only 90 minutes south of Perth, on the outskirts of the town of Harvey in Australia's South West, this delightful 1.4 km short trail has stunning views over the backwaters of the Harvey Dam to the East and all the way to the coast on the western side.
+The trail passes several large granite outcrops and is ablaze with wildflowers in Spring.

 The trail is gently undulating and suitable for most fitness levels.
 There are a number of seats provided along the trail where you can sit and take in the stunning views.
 Bird life is prolific in the area and if you are lucky you may spot a bright blue wren flitting between the undergrowth.